 Spicy bacon caramel corn is just what it sounds like.
-Smoky, salty, spicy, sweetly enticing, and a little difficult to stop eating.
+This popcorn is smoky, salty, spicy, sweetly enticing, and a little difficult to stop eating.
 Made with beer and a pleasure to nosh alongside the rest of the bottle.

 One of the reasons that you need to get that caramel hot—we’re talking 300°F hot—is so that it doesn’t end up sticky.
 Properly cooked caramel will cool to a hard, shiny, crisp shell.
 While we’re not shaming a sticky caramel (we’re not animals!), if you want your spicy bacon caramel corn to last and be easier to eat, make sure to get that sugar hot.

 A small strip or cube of slab bacon, a lardon is more than just thick-cut bacon though.
 Lardons are salty and cured but aren’t generally smoked so you get a true pork flavor.
 Because of the cut, they get crispy but still stay tender, unlike bacon which can just crumble to small bits, while lardons will remain luxuriously sized cubes of flavor.
 If you can’t get your mitts on lardons, thick-sliced bacon will work, if you cut them into decent-sized bits.

 - 1 1/2 cups lardons or 10 slices regular thick-cut bacon

 - 3 tablespoons drippings (from the lardons or bacon)

 - 1/4 cup Brooklyn Brewery Pennant Ale (or any English ale)

 - 3 tablespoons (1 1/2 oz) unsalted butter

 - Preheat the oven to 400°F (204°C).
 Spray 1 large bowl, 1 rimmed baking sheet, and 2 metal mixing spoons with nonstick cooking spray, or coat them with oil using a paper towel.